 According to National Jurist, the University of California at Irvine, at just seven years old, has ranked 6th in a recent study on scholarly impact.
-The young school ranked above Columbia Law School
+The young school ranked above Columbia Law School, UCLA School of Law, and the University of California, Berkeley.

 The school was created by Dean Erwin Chemerinsky, a highly respected legal scholar.
 Chemerinsky's goal was to attract top faculty and establish the school as one of the best in the country.
 Other faculty members whose work is highly cited include Catherine Fisk, Dan Burk, and Bryant Garth.